angelstoykov/angel-stoykov-employees/README_FIRST.txt

 Bear in mind that:
-- your input .csv file should be in the following location - $"{your_path}"\BuddiesOnProject (this should be you .sln file location).
+- you should replace the sample input data.csv with yours in the following location - $"{your_path}"\BuddiesOnProject (this should be you .sln file location).
 - The .csv file should be named - data.csv